 Please call and cancel or reschedule the challenge.
 Allergic reactions can be more serious in a child who is already sick.
 We cannot perform a food challenge on a child if he is sick, recovering from a recent asthma flare (asthma symptoms within 1-2 weeks), or has a severe eczema flare/rash.

 If your child arrives and is sick, a challenge will not be performed.
 You should not bring your sick child to food challenges for examination; instead, we may be able to help schedule an office visit if necessary.

 Your child should stop taking all antihistamines prior to the challenge.
-Stop these medicines three days before the challenge:
+Stop these medicines five days before the challenge:

 - Allegra (fexofenadine)